Ersanio/snes-assembly-book/docs/programming/loading-and-storing.md

 ```
 LDA $7E0013
 ```
-This will load the contents of the RAM address `$7E0013` into A. Let’s assume that the contents were `$33`.
+This will load the contents of the RAM address `$7E0013` into A. Let's assume that the contents were `$33`.
 So now, A has the value `$33`.
 The content of `$7E0013` remains unchanged, because LDA copies the number rather than extracting it from the address.
 Note that this time we have used $ instead of #$.
 This is because we wanted to access a RAM address.
 In the end, A has `$33` and RAM `$7E0013` has the value `$33` also.

 ```
 STA $7E0042